 Grouping is supported on Search and Category APIs.
 We also allow the creation of group rules and apply them to grouped API requests.
 Visit this guide to learn more.

 Can you perform grouping on a SKU level attribute?

-No, this is a Solr limitation.
+No, this is not supported.